naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/Introduction_of_bruno.md

 ##### Debug Assert

 - Pre-requisite: you have already created an API request set and an API request (refer to Creating an API request set and New API request above), and you have also written the corresponding Assert according to the demo.
-- Select the API request set you want to edit in the collection list on the left side of the main interface, and then select the API request you want to edit.
+- Select the API request set you want to edit in the collection list on the left side of the main API, and then select the API request you want to edit.
-- Click the right button after the API url edit box to finish running the API request and display it on the interface (the Request tab on the right side will display the information of the running API request).
+- Click the right button after the API url edit box to finish running the API request and display it on the API (the Request tab on the right side will display the information of the running API request).
 - Switch to the Tests tab to display the Tests information of the API request, which also includes the Assert information of the request.

 ![assert-demo](https://github.com/dengnao-tw/Bruno-API-Test-Starter/raw/main/readme_pictures/assert-demo.png)